ombr/blog.evlaa.com/_posts/2016-09-08-startup-communication-tools-for-photographers.markdown

 They base their tool on the scheduling and it is working well.
 You don't need to take care of the timing anymore :-) Just fill the queue of posts you want to share and they'll share it later.

-It could be a great help to share your photos as they will post it on your different social networks for you and at a time where you could be unvailable.
+It could be a great help to share your photos as they will post it on your different social networks for you and at a time where you could be unavailable.

 They have a **free plan** that allows you to connect one account per platform.